-Another 531 words (38 lines of text) are included under the topic Early Bedgood Notables in all our PDF Extended History products and printed products wherever possible.
+Another 171 words (12 lines of text) are included under the topic Early Bedgood Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Bedgood family moved to Ireland, but this topic is not covered in this excerpt.

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Bedgood or a variant listed above:

 Bedgood Settlers in United States in the 17th Century

 - Thomas Bedgood, who landed in Maryland in 1671

 Bedgood Settlers in United States in the 18th Century

 - Capt.
 Bedgood, who arrived in Boston, Massachusetts in 1712